Spider201866/Alan_web/README.md

 The project's JavaScript files have been thoroughly documented to improve code clarity and maintainability.

-- **JSDoc Comments:** All logical functions and classes now include JSDoc blocks describing their purpose, parameters, and return values.
+- **JSDoc Comments:** All logical functions and classes now include JSDoc blocks describing their purpose parameters and return values.
 - **File-level Overviews:** Each documented file includes a comment at the top providing a high-level overview of its role.

 ### Documented Directories